 If you have sustained a loss, you should first notify your insurance company (not your broker).

 Next, you should begin to put together an itemized list of the items that have been damaged.

-It is also advisable to obtain a copy of your insurance policy and call an insurance claims lawyer, such as the lawyers at Michael’s Firm at 647-495-8995, for a free, over the phone, no obligation consultation.
+It is also advisable to obtain a copy of your insurance policy and call an insurance claims lawyer, such as the lawyers at Michael’s Firm at 647-495-8995, for a confidential no obligation consultation.

 To learn more about the insurance claims process, visit the Insurance practice areas of our site or call our insurance lawyers today.

 This post is general in nature and is not intended as an exhaustive overview of Ontario insurance law.
 It does not constitute legal advice for your specific situation and your policy may be different than explained above.
 For legal advice on an insurance claim, please do not hesitate to contact our insurance lawyers in Toronto and Hamilton ON by calling 647-495-8995.